joshukraine/mac-bootstrap/README.md

 1) Fork this repo and clone your new fork to your local machine.

-2) Review the 10 steps in [`bootstrap`](https://github.com/joshukraine/mac-bootstrap/blob/master/bootstrap) and make your own customizations.
+2) Review the 10 steps in [`bootstrap`][bootstrap] and make your own customizations.
 Here's an overview of what's going on:

-* Step 1 (required): Take a look at [Laptop](https://github.com/joshukraine/mac-bootstrap/blob/master/install/laptop) and see what you might want to tweak.
+* Step 1 (required): Take a look at [Laptop][laptop] and see what you might want to tweak.
 One of the biggest things is the Brewfile, which you can find in this repo under `install/Brewfile`.
 Here you can customize all the packages, casks, and MAS apps that will be installed.
 Laptop also sets up some basics that are required by the bootstrap script later on.
 * Step 2 (recommended): Use `oh-my-zsh`?
 * Step 3 (required): The dotfiles.
-Update the `$DOTFILES_*` variables (see [`bootstrap`](https://github.com/joshukraine/mac-bootstrap/blob/master/bootstrap) under "Variable declarations") to reference your dotfiles.
-As a starting point, you can [fork mine](http://jsua.co/dotfiles) and then point to your fork.
+Update the `$DOTFILES_*` variables (see [`bootstrap`][bootstrap] under "Variable declarations") to reference your dotfiles.
+As a starting point, you can [fork mine][dotfiles] and then point to your fork.
 * Step 4 (recommended): Install scripts to `~/bin`?
 * Step 5 (recommended): Install and configure Tmuxinator?
 * Step 6 (optional): Install Ukrainian language utilities?
-Maybe you're interested in some [other language extensions](http://extensions.services.openoffice.org/en/search?f[0]=field_project_tags%3A157)?
+Maybe you're interested in some [other language extensions][lang-extensions]?
 * Step 7 (optional): Install Fira Code fixed-width font?
 * Step 8 (recommended): Use Vundle?
 If you prefer a different plugin manager, you can add the code for that to this section.
 * Step 9 (optional): Review general macOS settings in `install/macos-defaults` and adjust as needed. `install/macos-dock` ensures that the dock contains only the apps you select.
 Adjust as desired.
 (NOTE: The `macos-dock` script depends on the `dockutil` package installed by Homebrew.)